 The bill revises the application process for obtaining a permit to carry a handgun.
 The bill requires an applicant to provide endorsements from four people, an increase of one additional endorsement, who are unrelated to the applicant.
-The chief of police or superintendent, as appropriate, is required to interview the applicant and those persons providing the endorsements and may request information from the applicant or any other person pertaining to publicly available statements posted or published online by the applicant.
-The bill also extends the time frame which the superintendent or chief of police is required to approve or deny an application for a permit to carry a handgun from 60 to 90 days.
+The chief police officer or superintendent, as appropriate, is required to interview the applicant and those persons providing the endorsements and may request information from the applicant or any other person pertaining to publicly available statements posted or published online by the applicant.
+The bill also extends the time frame within which the superintendent or chief police officer is required to approve or deny an application for a permit to carry a handgun from 60 to 90 days.

-The bill also requires the Superintendent of State Police to establish a training requirement in the lawful and safe handling and storage of firearms for persons who obtain a permit to carry a handgun.
+The bill also requires the superintendent to establish a training requirement on or before the first day of the seventh month of the bill's enactment in the lawful and safe handling and storage of firearms for persons who obtain a permit to carry a handgun.
 The training requirement is to consist of an online course of instruction, in-person classroom instruction, and target training.
-A person who obtained a permit to carry a handgun prior to the bill's effective date would be required to complete the classroom instruction and target training within 90 days of the bill's effective date.
+A person who obtained a permit to carry a handgun prior to the first day of the seventh month following the bill's effective date and prior to the establishment of the of the training requirement would be required to complete the classroom instruction and target training within ten months of the bill's enactment.

-In addition, the application fee for the permit to carry a handgun would be \$200.
+The bill removes from current law a \$20 fee imposed by the county clerk but imposes a \$200 application fee for the permit to carry a handgun.
 In the case of an application made to the chief police officer of a municipality, \$150 of the fee is to be retained by the municipality to defray the costs of investigation, administration, and processing of the permit to carry handgun applications.
 The remaining \$50 is to be forwarded to the superintendent to be deposited into the Victims of Crime Compensation Office account.
 The permit would be issued to the applicant electronically through email or through an established web portal.
-Prior to issuing the permit, the chief of police or superintendent is required to conduct an investigation of the applicant.
+Prior to issuing the permit, the chief police officer or superintendent is required to conduct an investigation of the applicant.
 Any fees submitted to the superintendent are to be deposited into the Victims of Crime Compensation Office account.
-The permit would be issued to the applicant electronically through email or through an established web portal.
-Prior to issuing the permit, the chief of police or superintendent is required to conduct an investigation of the applicant.

-The bill establishes certain requirements for certain private citizens who obtain a carry permit including obtaining liability insurance and exhibiting the permit to carry a handgun to a law enforcement officer if stopped or detained.
-A person who violates these requirements would be guilty of a crime of the fourth degree including the revocation of a permit to carry a handgun.
-A person who fails to display proof of liability insurance would be guilty of a disorderly persons offense and subject to a \$100 fine and guilty of a crime of the fourth degree for a second or subsequent offense.
+The bill establishes requirements for private citizens who obtain a carry permit, including: (1) certain safe carry requirements; (2) obtaining liability insurance and providing proof of insurance in certain instances; (3) disclosing the presence of a handgun and exhibiting the permit to carry to a law enforcement officer if stopped or detained while carrying in public or traveling with a handgun in a motor vehicle; and (4) providing a handgun to a law enforcement officer for inspection, upon request if detained by the officer as part of a criminal investigation.
+A person who violates the safe carry and insurance requirements would be guilty of a crime of the fourth degree.
+A person who fails to exhibit a permit to carry would be guilty of a disorderly persons offense and subject to a \$100 fine for the first offense and guilty of a crime of the fourth degree for a second or subsequent offense.
+A person who is carrying a handgun in public without a permit to carry or openly and not concealed, whether or not the person has a permit to carry, would be guilty of a crime of the fourth degree.